 Why is labor market data essential for higher ed institutions?

-Utilizing labor market data can help colleges can reinforce what they already know, verify labor trends, and make existing programs stronger.
+Utilizing labor market data can help colleges reinforce what they already know, verify labor trends, and make existing programs stronger.
 By offering programs that align with current trends and skills, colleges and universities can better prepare students for the workforce and increase their employability upon graduation.

 What is labor market data?